 Disclosures and Disclaimers

 Some laws and regulations enforced by the FTC, such as the 900 Number Rule, the Truth in Lending Act, and the Consumer Leasing Act, have specific requirements that apply to advertising, including that certain information must be "clearly and conspicuously" disclosed.
-For more information, ask the FTC for the publications Complying with the 900 Number Rule; How to Advertise Consumer Credit: Complying with the Law; and Advertising Consumer Leases.
+For more information, ask the FTC for the publications Complying with the 900 Number Rule and Advertising Consumer Leases.

 When the disclosure of qualifying information is necessary to prevent an ad from being deceptive, the information should be presented clearly and conspicuously so that consumers can actually notice and understand it.
 A fine-print disclosure at the bottom of a print ad, a disclaimer buried in a body of text unrelated to the claim being qualified, a brief video superscript in a television ad, or a disclaimer that is easily missed on a website are not likely to be effective.
 Nor can advertisers use fine print to contradict other statements in an ad or to clear up misimpressions that the ad would leave otherwise.
 For example, if an ad for a diet product claims "Lose 10 pounds in one week without dieting," the fine-print statement "Diet and exercise required" is insufficient to remedy the deceptive claim in the ad.
 To ensure that disclosures are effective, advertisers should use clear and unambiguous language, place any qualifying information close to the claim being qualified, and avoid using small type or any distracting elements that could undercut the disclosure.
-Although there is no hard-and-fast rule about the size of type or the length of time a disclosure must appear on TV, the FTC often has taken action when a disclaimer or disclosure is too small, flashes across the screen too quickly, is buried in other information, or is otherwise hard for consumers to understand.
+Although there is no hard-and-fast rule about the size of type in a print ad or the length of time a disclosure must appear on TV, the FTC often has taken action when a disclaimer or disclosure is too small, flashes across the screen too quickly, is buried in other information, or is otherwise hard for consumers to understand.
 Most importantly, if you are concerned that a disclaimer or disclosure may be necessary to clarify a claim, evaluate your ad copy and substantiation carefully to ensure that you are not misleading consumers.

-The FTC handles most matters regarding claims in advertisements for OTC drugs.
-The Food and Drug Administration (FDA) handles most matters regarding the labeling of over-the-counter drugs.
+The FTC handles most matters regarding claims in advertisements for over-the-counter drugs.
+The Food and Drug Administration (FDA) handles most matters regarding the labeling of OTC drugs.
 As with any other product, claims for OTC drugs must be truthful and non-deceptive.
 Given the health and safety issues that can arise in marketing these products, advertisers should take care in substantiating their claims.
-Depending on the claim, advertisers may be required to back up their representations with competent and reliable scientific evidence, including testing, studies, or other objective data.
-For more information about labeling OTC drugs, visit the FDA's website at www.fda.gov or call the FDA Inquiry Line, (800) 532-4440.
+Depending on the claim, advertisers may be required to back up their representations with competent and reliable scientific evidence, including tests, studies, or other objective data.
+For more information about labeling OTC drugs, visit the FDA's website at www.fda.gov or call the FDA Inquiry Line, 1-888-INFO-FDA.

 No. The FDA handles most matters related to the advertising of prescription drugs.
-For more information about marketing prescription drugs, visit the FDA's website at www.fda.gov or call the FDA Inquiry Line, (800) 532-4440.
+For more information about marketing prescription drugs, visit the FDA's website at www.fda.gov or call the FDA Inquiry Line, 1-888-INFO-FDA.